stineje/DES/README.md

 Project involves cracking the key given the plaintext and ciphertext.
 The S-DES contains the cracker and multiple keys may work given a known ciphertext and plaintext.
-The FSM is designed to continue checking for the eky even after a hit although the original FSM discussed within the class stops after it finds key.
+The FSM is designed to continue checking for the key even after a hit although the original FSM discussed within the class stops after it finds key.
 The main S-DES and DES unit is designed as a parallel unit (i.e., using combinational logic) but could be designed with pipelining in mind.